 Let us define absolute permittivity or dielectric constant.
-The absolute permittivity or simply permittivity of a medium can be defined as the property of the medium which determines certain electric field intensity at a point in the field creates how much flux density at that point.
+The absolute permittivity or simply permittivity of a medium can be characterized as the property of the medium which decides certain electric field intensity at a point in the field creates how much flux density at that point.

 The absolute permittivity of any medium can be represented by the product of two terms one is absolute permittivity of vacuum and relative permittivity of the medium.

 This is for simplifying the calculations based on permittivity.
 The absolute permittivity of vacuum is taken as the base value of the permittivity.
 The relative permittivity of a medium is how many times the permittivity of the medium greater than the absolute permittivity of vacuum.

 From the equation of Coulomb’s law, we can write the expression of permittivity as:

 From the expression of permittivity, as shown above, we can determine the unit of permittivity as:

 The relationship between capacitance and permittivity of dielectric medium of a capacitor can be expressed as: